Abel Pereira (musician)

 Abel Pereira (born 1978) is a Portuguese horn player.
-He played as soloist and principal horn in major European orchestras, such as Porto Symphony Orchestra, Barcelona Symphony, Frankfurt Radio Symphony, Dallas Symphony, Philadelphia Orchestra, LA Philharmonic, Chicago Symphony, Chamber Orchestra of Europe, Berlin Philharmonic and London Philharmonic Orchestra.
+He played as soloist and principal horn in major European orchestras, such as Porto Symphony Orchestra, Barcelona Symphony, Frankfurt Radio Symphony, Dallas Symphony, Philadelphia Orchestra, Los Angeles Philharmonic, Chicago Symphony Orchestra, Chamber Orchestra of Europe, Berlin Philharmonic and London Philharmonic Orchestra.
 Since 2014, he has been Principal Horn of Washington's National Symphony Orchestra.
 Pereira won several awards and prizes, including the 1998 European Master Prize.

 Early life and education

 Pereira was born into a family of fishermen in Porto.
 When he was 10, he started playing French horn at the STCP wind band school of music.
 He had his first solo performance, Mozart's third horn concerto, at the age of 11.

-After attending ARTAVE Professional High School of Music he went to study with Bohdan Sebestik at ESMAE, where he graduated in 1999.
+After attending ARTAVE Professional High School of Music he went to study with Bohdan Sebestik at the School of Music (Escola Superior de Música e Artes do Espetáculo, ESMAE) at the Technical University of Porto, where he graduated in 1999.
 He continued his studies in Germany with Marie-Luise Neunecker before he received his master in music industry marketing in 2008 and his PhD in coaching/performance in 2012, both degrees at the University of Porto.
 During his training he played with the Portuguese Youth Orchestra, Ibero-American Youth Orchestra, Mediterranean Youth Orchestra, European Union Youth Orchestra, and attended master classes with Radovan Vlatkoviæ, Jeffrey Bryant, Stefan Dohr, Dale Clevenger and Hermann Baumann.